 Public school budgets come from a mix of government sources.
 On average, the breakdown is:

 On average, a public secondary education provides the academic preparation for a public college education.
-To be accepted at coveted Ivy League schools, students may need to be situated in a highly rated school district, participate in advanced courses, and seek additional tutoring or enrichment opportunities.
+To be accepted at coveted Ivy League schools, students may need to be situated in a highly rated public school district, participate in advanced courses, and seek additional tutoring or enrichment opportunities.

 If you can prioritize school district quality when choosing where to live, public schooling can offer many benefits, such as: